dojo/docs/dojo/dnd.rst

 * ``destroy()`` --- prepares the container object to be garbage-collected.
 You cannot use the container object after it was destroyed.
 * ``sync()`` --- *(new in 1.2.2)* inspects all controlled DOM nodes updating internal structures by removing information of removed nodes, and adding newly added DOM nodes marked with ``dojoDndItem`` class.

-The container object defines following public member variables:
+The container object defines following public attributes:

 * ``current`` --- a DOM node, which corresponds to a child with a mouse hovering over it.
 If there is no such item, this variable is null.
 * ``node`` --- the DOM node of the container.
 This node is used to set up mouse event handlers for the container.